-- Loosen and remove the 2 muffler cover screws. - Remove the muffler cover. - Remove muffler diffuser and spark arrestor screen assembly.
-Notice the orientation of these parts for reassembly. - Clean the spark arrestor screen with a wire brush or replace if breaks are found in the screen. - Replace any broken or cracked parts. - Reinstall diffuser and spark arrestor screen assembly with round holes facing up and towards muffler cover. - Reinstall muffler cover and 2 screws (7-8 ft-lbs).
+- Loosen and remove the 2 muffler cover screws. - Remove the muffler cover (cover snaps into muffler body). - Remove muffler diffuser and spark arrestor screen assembly.
+Notice the orientation of these parts for reassembly. - Clean the spark arrestor screen with a wire brush or replace if breaks are found in the screen. - · Replace any broken or cracked parts. - Reinstall diffuser and spark arrestor screen assembly with round holes facing up and towards muffler cover. - Reinstall muffler cover and 2 screws (7-8 ft-lbs).